 Site-based acoustic testing

-In addition to laboratory acoustic testing, we can conduct analysis on-site for the measurement of sound insulation of separating walls and floors between rooms and of façade elements.
+In addition to laboratory acoustic testing services, we also offer on-site analyes for the measurement of sound insulation of separating walls and floors between rooms and of façade elements.
 Our services apply to a broad range of customers, including window and door manufacturers, plasterboard and partition wall suppliers, and concrete block providers.